simonrulof/FallaciesDetection/README.md

+TAKE NOTE THAT IT IS ONLY A DEMO, CODE IS NOT COMMENTED AND EXPLANATIONS IS NOT UP TO DATE FOR NOW

+IT WILL BE UPDATED DURING THIS WEEK

 # Fallacies Detection

 Fallacies Detection is a small project to detect possible fallacies in an [Attempto Controlled English (APE)](http://attempto.ifi.uzh.ch/site/) argument.